KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 16 : Retrieve Front-Wheel Drive Makes

 The task is to retrieve distinct vehicle makes that use front-wheel drive (FWD).

+## Problem 17 : Count Front-Wheel Drive Makes

+The task is to calculate the total number of distinct vehicle makes that use front-wheel drive (FWD).